Deploy a Sharded Cluster¶

 Don't create a sharded cluster with a single shard for production environments.
 Single-shard sharded clusters don't provide the same benefits as multi-shard configurations.

-If your cluster tier is M30 or higher, you can upgrade your replica set deployment to a sharded cluster deployment.
+your replica set deployment to a sharded cluster deployment.

 Once the upgrade completes, you must restart all application clients and reconnect to your sharded cluster.
 If you don't restart the application clients, your data might be inconsistent once Atlas begins distributing data across shards.

-• If you are using a DNS Seed List connection string, your application automatically connects to the mongos for your sharded cluster.
+connection string, your application automatically connects to the

-• If you are using a standard connection string, you must update your connection string to reflect your new cluster topology.
+for your sharded cluster. - If you are using a standard connection string, you must update your connection string to reflect your new cluster topology.